quarkhopper/Jet-Fuel/README.md

 Color of spark (fire) point lights illuminating white "puff" tiles.
 Essentially, the color of the fireballs.
 ### Smoke color
 Color of the smoke particles.
+### Fireball direction
+The direction fireballs travel.
+This direction is used with the location of the spark in relation to the fireball center to determine toroidal motion.
+By default, this is set to (0,1,0) to set fireballs moving upward, as one would expect on Earth with a hot fireball.
+If another direction is desired, it can be set here.
+This can also be set to (0,0,0) to simulate explosions in zero gravity.
 ### Sparks simulation limit
 Total number of sparks allowed in the simulation at the same time.
 When this limit is exceeded sparks are removed at random until below the limit.
 This applies to ALL fire from ALL bombs in the simulation.
 ### Bomb energy